OCRoArchive/notes/ocr-ground-truth.md

 It's generally best to run OCR engines on deskewed images, and, depending on the OCR system, to binarize before.
 If you perform such preprocessing, include the raw, deskewed, and binarized data along with the OCR output.

+# More Complex Training Data

+We can use plain text transcripts of pages like those above if we have some kind of bootstrapping system available that lets us align that data with the page.

+To bootstrap a new script/language from nothing, we need some additional information: either segmentation information or output from another OCR system.

 ## Segmentation Training Data

 When training OCR systems for difficult scripts or handwriting, having manual segmentation information is helpful.
 A few tens of thousands of lines of manual segmentation is also needed for bootstrapping from real data if no other OCR engines or training data are available.
 Such segmentation information either marks every "word" separately, or every text line; the decision of what segments to mark depends on the script and language.